leauny/.dotfiles/README.md

 # DotFiles

-This repository manages dotfiles of my softwares.
+This repository manages dotfiles by using stow.

 ## Guide